1jour1vin

 Hachette

-“Made from vines that are half a century old, this cuvée has been aged in wood like all the estate’s wines; yet its eighteen-month stay in barrels has not overwhelmed the wine.
+“Made from vines half a century old, this cuvée has been aged in wood like all the estate’s wines; yet its eighteen-month stay in barrels has not overwhelmed the wine.
 The color is more reminiscent of cherries than blackcurrants.
-On the nose, there are abundant red and black fruits, underscored by hints of vanilla and roasted notes.
-The palate is in harmony.
-Despite its pronounced tannic structure, this balanced and long-finishing wine leaves an impression of suppleness and ease.
-‘It would fit right in at a wine bar,’ writes one juror.”
+On the nose, there are abundant red and black fruits accented by hints of vanilla and roasted notes.
+The palate is in perfect harmony.
+Despite its pronounced tannic structure, this balanced, long-finishing wine leaves an impression of suppleness and ease.
+‘It would be right at home in a wine bar,’ wrote one judge.”
 (Le Guide Hachette des Vins)

-Buy Le P'tit Domaine wines at the best prices in a private sale!
+Buy your Le P'tit Domaine wines at the best price through a private sale!

 Starting at €99 on your first order